th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/checklist.md

 ```

 # 4. Check microphone and Hermes Led Control
-First setup a [wakeword](/pages/installation/manual/configuration.html#3-wake-word), after that you can try it.
+First setup a [wake word](/pages/installation/manual/configuration.html#3-wake-word), after that you can try it.
-The LEDs on the raspberry should now blink.
-Your wakeword got recogniced.
+The LEDs on the Raspberry Pi should now blink.
+Your wake word got recognized.

 # 5. Check Node-Red
-Check if you can access Node-Red `<ip of your raspberry>:1880`.
+Check if you can access Node-Red `<ip of your Raspberry Pi>:1880`.
 When you can access it you can try your flows.
 This part is your part.